couchbaselabs/dcp-documentation/documentation/commands/stream-end.md

 * *Closed (0x01)* - This indicates that the close stream command was invoked on this stream causing it to be closed by force.
 * *State Changed (0x02)* - The state of the VBucket that is being streamed has changed to state that the consumer does not want to receive.
 * *Disconnected (0x03)* - The stream is closing because the connection is being disconnected.
+* *Too Slow (0x04)* - The stream is closing because the client cannot read from the stream fast enough.
+This is done to prevent the server from running out of resources trying while trying to serve the client.
+When the client is ready to read from the stream again it should reconnect.
+This flag is available starting in Couchbase 4.5.

 ###Returns